Guides

 assert not valid_ip('192.168.1.256')

-The socket module delegates parsing to the operating system's libc, so validation reflects the behavior the kernel would see.
-For IPv4, one can call inet_pton(AF_INET, text) or inet_aton(text).
-For IPv6, the call requires AF_INET6.
+The `socket` module delegates parsing to the operating system’s C library, so you get the same behavior the kernel sees.
+For IPv4, you can call “inet_pton(AF_INET, text)” or “inet_aton(text)”.
+For IPv6, you use “AF_INET6”.

-A successful call returns the address as packed bytes, while a failure raises an OSError or ValueError.
-This method ensures that edge cases, such as hexadecimal IP notations, resolve as they would in a system call.
-Note that some systems may have quirks with inet_aton.
+A successful call returns packed bytes, while a failure raises an “OSError” or “ValueError”.
+This approach means edge cases like “0x7f000001” resolve just as they would for a network connection.
+Note that “inet_pton” is generally preferred, as some older systems have a known bug where “inet_aton” accepts extra characters.

 import socket, functools